WICG/view-transitions/explainer.md

 Aside from the root, an element can only be offered as a transition part if it has paint containment, which clips child content to the content box, although this can be expanded with `overflow-clip-margin`.
 The is a compromise made to greatly simplify implementation.

+Additionally, the element must be a single rect.
+As in, it doesn't break across lines or columns.

+- Open question: If the developer tries to break the above rules, what should happen?
+Is paint containment applied by the browser?
+Is that element dropped from the transition?
+Is the whole transition abandoned?

 When a developer offers part of the page for transitions, there are two modes they can choose from:

 ### As a single texture